 Seeds and Plants

-- 28 years of the Wildflower of the Year program, a cooperative project with the Garden Club of North Carolina, Inc. (distributing 5,000 brochures and seed packets annually)
+- The Wildflower of the Year program, a cooperative project that began in 1982 with the Garden Club of North Carolina, Inc. (distributing 5,000 brochures and seed packets annually)

 - Repository of 200 native southeastern plant species, available as seeds

 - A mid-February to mid-November daily Plant Sale, which offers native wildflowers, shrubs, vines, and ferns

 - A yearly Fall-is-for-Planting plant sale, held in September or October (dates vary and are announced in the newsletter and the Garden's website).

 - Source of the selection and release of more than 10 unique native plant cultivars to the horticultural industry